-A typical week at the Kanakuk Institute is purpose-filled, but full.
+A typical week at the Institute is purpose-filled, but full.
 One lesson our students learn every year is time management, balancing the components of our program with outside ministry, a Masters degree, and personal life.
 If you don't already own a calendar, you might want one!
+We also put all class times and teachers on the Google Calendar as well as send you a weekly email with upcoming teaching, assignments, and events.

-- Students are in class Monday through Friday mornings, with a variety of lecture, inductive Bible study, worship, daily devos, group projects, and discussion groups. - We serve seven breakfasts, four lunches and three dinners; otherwise meals are on your own with leftovers, groceries, or eating out. - Afternoons and evenings are often filled with practicum hours, JBU homework, part-time jobs, campus jobs, free time, and personal tasks. - Occasional KI sponsored student life events will be scheduled on nights and weekends, as an opportunity to have fun and build community.
+- Students are in class Monday through Friday mornings, with a variety of lectures, inductive Bible study, worship, daily devos, group projects, and discussion groups. - Afternoons and evenings are often filled with practicum hours, homework, part-time jobs, campus service, free time, and personal tasks.

+- Occasional Institute sponsored student life events will be scheduled on nights and weekends, as an opportunity to have fun and build community.
 Students are welcome to initiate impromptu or planned group activities at any time. - Weekends are not scheduled, but students should consider practicum responsibilities and KI community involvement before making weekend plans.
 We would love to know where you are for your own safety and accountability. - Break dates are firm.
 Please do not ask to leave earlier than the scheduled break or to return later than the group.
 Class is very important; we hope you never have to miss it!